jpapini/tools-javascript/packages/prettier-config/README.md

 ## How to use

-Run `npm run lint:prettier` for linting files.
+Run `pnpm lint:prettier` for linting files.

-Run `npm run format:prettier` for formatting files.
+Run `pnpm format:prettier` for formatting files.

 ## Author